ncfrey/pumml/README.md

 > Elkan, Charles, and Keith Noto. *Learning classifiers from only positive and unlabeled data.* Proceeding of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2008.

 > Mordelet, F.; Vert, J.-P. *A Bagging SVM to Learn from Positive and Unlabeled Examples.* Pattern Recognit.
 Lett.
 2014, 37, 201−209.

+## Example Jupyter notebooks
+Example notebooks that show the functionality of mlmsynth can be found in the `example_notebooks` folder.

 ## About mlmsynth
 More information about using PU learning for materials synthesis prediction can be found in our publication: `DOI: 10.1021/acsnano.8b08014` https://pubs.acs.org/doi/abs/10.1021/acsnano.8b08014